Bhicoo Batlivala

-Bhicoo Batlivala (13 October 1910 – 10 October 1983), also known as Mrs Guy Mansell or Bee Mansell, was an Indian-born British barrister and campaigner for India's independence.
+Bhicoo Batlivala (13 October 1910 – 10 October 1983), also known as Mrs. Guy Mansell or Bee Mansell, was an Indian-born British barrister and campaigner for India's independence.

 She first appeared in the 1930s as a popular socialite and photographs of her appeared in several magazines including Tatler and The Sketch.
-In 1935, after working as a barrister at the Inner Temple, the Maharaja of Baroda in Gujarat, appointed her as the first female to work for its State service, where she became an advocate for the education of women.
+In 1935, after she had practised as a barrister at the Inner Temple, the Maharaja of Baroda in Gujarat appointed her as the first female to work for its State service, in which she became an advocate for the education of women.
 For a short while, she was personal secretary to Jawaharlal Nehru during his European tour of 1938.
 She would later campaign for the release from prison of both Nehru and Mahatma Gandhi, and at one time led a delegation of Indian women into the House of Commons to speak to women MPs there.
 Her earlier tour of the United States, to talk about India, gave British government intelligence significant concern.

 In 1962, after settling in Cobham with her family, she founded Cobham Hall School.

 Early life and education

 Bhicoo Batlivala was born in Bombay (now Mumbai), to Sorabji Batlivala, a successful Parsi wool mill owner who later managed Empress Mills in Nagpur.
 Her date of birth is recorded as 13 October 1910 in the 1939 England and Wales Register.
 She had a sister, Siloo, and a brother, Homi.
 Nowroji Saklatwala was her uncle.
 Her friends affectionately referred to her as "Bee".
 As a child, she was sent to study in England.
-There she attended Cheltenham Ladies College in Gloucestershire, when Lilian Faithfull was head, and later studied law.
+There she attended Cheltenham Ladies College in Gloucestershire, when Lilian Faithfull was head.
+She later studied law.
 She passed her exams in constitutional law and history in 1930 with a first class mark.
-In 1932, at the age of 21, she was called to the bar.
+In 1932, at the age of 21, she was called to the Bar.

 Career

 Batlivala worked for a few years as a barrister at the Inner Temple before the Maharaja of Baroda in Gujarat, India, appointed her as the first female to work for his State service in 1935.
-There, she assisted the education minister in matters relating to educating women.
+There, she assisted the education minister in matters relating to the education of women.

 In 1938, after her engagement to Guy Robinson Mansell in England, she made another trip to India, this time to study the Congress movement, in preparation for a future lecture tour of the United States.
 After spending time at Anand Bhavan, she returned to England via Europe, accompanying Jawaharlal Nehru as his personal secretary.
 She would later campaign for his release from prison during the Second World War.
-In 1938–39, she delivered the Crichton Club lecture titled "Influence of the West on Ancient Indian Culture".
+In 1938–39, she delivered the Crichton Club lecture entitled "Influence of the West on Ancient Indian Culture".